molsim/HYDROID/docs/INDEX.md

 ## HYDROID features
 - 2 in 1: HRF experimental data quantification + theoretical analysis of atomistic structures
+- Extracts cleavage intensities at individual DNA nucleotides by a number of constraint fitting algorithms
+- Uses both Gaussian and Lorentzian models for band intensities
-- Cross-platform python scripted solution, can be install on Linux, MacOS, Windows
+- Cross-platform python-scripted solution, can be install on Linux, MacOS, Windows
 - Completely free and relies on open source components such as ImageJ and FreeSASA
 - Provides examples of raw data analysis together with data analysis workflows.